 Entry Fee: None!

-Bonus: All selections will be announced and featured on the Frost Entomological Museum's website, shared in the museum's exhibit space, and the haiku laureates will receive a small congratulatory gift.
+Bonus: All selections will be announced and featured on the Frost Entomological Museum's website, and shared in the museum's exhibit space.

 We can't wait to read your submissions!